Question 146·Medium·Central Ideas and Details

 Step-by-step Explanation

-Identify the situation and problem
+Identify the problem in the opening

-Understand the proposed solution
+Identify the proposed alternative